kean/articles/2021-02-13-xcframeworks-caveats.markdown

 uuid: d99799b5-aa4b-4403-8b65-aa639db7dc10
 ---

 This post is about how one bad assumption about XCFrameworks turned into multiple hours of needless effort.
-I wanted to quickly share my experience so others could avoid falling into the same pitfalls.
+I wanted to quickly share my experience so others could avoid falling into the same pitfall.
+In retrospect, the problem seems obvious, but it wasn't when I just encountered it.

 ## Problem Statement